Think Your Item Qualifies for Free Disposal? Read This

 Most bulky items are too heavy, worn, or unsafe to reuse.
 Charities have limited manpower and cannot dispose of rejected items, so they only accept items in near-new condition.

-2. Why can’t Town Council take large household items directly from my home?
+2. Can Town Council take large household items directly from my home?

 3. Why isn’t general junk or bulky furniture disposal ever free?